AST-1 PLUS (Squamish)

 - rescue fundamentals

-At the end of your course, you are encouraged to discuss with your instructor the content that has been covered, and to have the instructor assess your level of knowledge - we would prefer that you know your abilities now, rather than find out the hard way, later!
+At the end of the course, our Instructors conduct a "wrap up" session that we feel is a critical aspect of all Canada West Mountain School AST programs, as this allows students an opportunity to "put all the pieces together" before heading out on your own.
+During this session, you are encouraged to discuss with your instructor the content that has been covered, and to have the instructor assess your level of knowledge - we would prefer that you know your abilities now, rather than finding out the hard way, later!

-Proper backcountry touring skis and climbing skins are required for the field sessions on Day-1 and on Day-2; or, snowboard and snowshoe combo; or, a split-board and climbing skins.
+Proper backcountry touring skis, bindings and climbing skins are required for both of the field session on Day-1 and on Day-2 only; or, a split-board and climbing skins.

 Review these documents, and bring completed Waiver and Medical Forms to your program: